ale-aparicio/big-3-store-ms4/README.md

 #### Sign out

-- Enavles the user to Sign out from their account.
+- Enables the user to Sign out from their account.

 #### Recover Password